 COVERING COVID-19: REPORTS, RESOURCES, AND TOOLS

 As COVID-19, also known as novel coronavirus, spreads internationally, so too does potentially harmful misinformation and disinformation.
 With countries all around the world grappling to contain the spread of the coronavirus, the need for resilient, independent, and accurate media is becoming increasingly apparent.
 Many media organisations, including some of GFMD’s members and partners, have been working on projects to help prevent the spread of false information, which can be found below.
 We invite you to share any thoughts, resources, or tools that can contribute to the effort to combat the spread of misinformation around COVID-19.
+A list of funding opportunities to help media during and beyond the pandemic can be found here.

 ARTICLE 19 – Viral Lies: Misinformation and the Coronavirus